syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ![Multiple rows selected in UWP treegrid](Selection_images/Selection_img2.jpeg)

 N> When the [SelectionMode](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) as [Multiple](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select or deselect multiple rows by clicking the respective row.
-Also, in multiple selection pressing navigation keys will move only the current cell and you can select or deselect by pressing `Space` key.
+Also, in multiple selection pressing navigation keys will move only the current cell and you can select or deselect by pressing <kbd>space</kbd> key.

 ## Get selected rows